Skip to Content

 Trust me, nothing hits the spot after a long night in Vegas.

-Siegel’s 1941 at El Cortez: Open all day and night, Siegel’s 1941 has a separate late-night menu that includes breakfast items, sandwiches, burgers, chicken wings, and even salmon.
+Siegel’s 1941 at El Cortez: Siegel’s 1941 has a separate late-night menu that includes breakfast items, sandwiches, burgers, chicken wings, and even salmon.

 I recently stopped in for their farmhouse breakfast, pictured below, and left impressed.